Victor® Fly Magnet® Trap with Bait

 Controlling Flying Insects

-Indoor and outdoor fly traps containing non-poisonous baits, fly paper, and aerosol sprays containing pyrethrins/d-limonene are types of products that can be effective in controlling houseflies.
+Indoor and outdoor fly traps containing non-poisonous baits, fly paper, and aerosol sprays containing pyrethrins/d-limonene are types of products for controlling houseflies.

 Indoor fly traps can be safely used inside the home when directions are followed.
 Outdoor fly traps can be used when many flies have infiltrated an area.
 There are different types of fly paper available for indoor and outdoor use as well.

-Use non-poisonous aerosols such as those containing mint oil, pyrethrin, and d-limonene for instant spot control.
+Use non-poisonous aerosols such as those containing mint oil, pyrethrin, and d-limonene for spot control.

 Outdoor fly traps contain food attractants that draws flies.
 These traps should be placed outdoors according to trap instructions.
 Set these traps away from outdoor living spaces.
 By attracting flies, the trap will keep them away from your home, patio or deck.